bitwave/json2xsud/README.md

+This code was ported to C++ and was merged into https://github.com/Gremmel/kleiner-brauhelfer

 Simple Converter for JSON files from http://maischemalzundmehr.de/ to XSUD from https://github.com/Gremmel/kleiner-brauhelfer

 WARNING: unstable and maybe dangerous for your database from kleiner-brauhelfer.
 Backup the database before use.